dennislee22/dennislee22.github.io/docs/cdw/benchmarkfs.md

 ## Conclusion

-- In comparison to running the same SQL queries in other platform, CDW in CDP Private Cloud platform might take shorter duration to process the queries due to its high-speed caching mechanism especially when running the same query repeatedly.
+- In comparison to running the same SQL queries in other solution, CDW in CDP Private Cloud platform might take shorter duration to process the queries - thanks to its high-speed caching mechanism especially when running the same query repeatedly.
-- Parquet stands out in terms of able to run interactive SQL query at the fastest speed.
-As it is a pioneer file format for Impala, running SQL query in Impala produces quicker result compared to running the same query in Hive engine.
+- Parquet stands out in terms of running the interactive SQL query at the fastest speed.
+As it is a pioneer file format for Impala, running SQL query in Parquet-based table in Impala produces quicker result compared to running the same query in Hive engine.
 Impala is endorsing Parquet while it has some [limitations](https://impala.apache.org/docs/build/html/topics/impala_file_formats.html) supporting other file formats.
 - Although Parquet emerges as the winner in terms of performance, Avro and ORC are still very relevant for other use cases and objectives.
-Avro is popular for its schema evolution mechanism and ORC provides high efficiency in terms of storing the Hive data.
+Avro is popular for its schema evolution mechanism.
+ORC provides high efficiency in terms of storing the Hive data and is usually positioned for ETL/ELT process.

 ---